 as a CM function.
 What are the benefits of doing "best in

 It may be better to ask; "What are the pitfalls / undesirable

 results / pain of not doing best in class EDC /CM?"

-· Companies that have ISO certification believe that they
+Companies that have ISO certification believe that they have

-have the document control / CM "bases covered".
-In
+the document control / CM "bases covered".
+In fact

-care if the processes are fast, efficient/productive, measured
+care if the processes are fast, efficient, productive, effective,